Health Services provides services necessary to promote student health so that health concerns do not become obstacles to learning.

 Each health office is staffed with a health education assistant who works under the supervision of a licensed school nurse.
 The health assistant is on duty throughout the day to attend to sudden illnesses, emergencies, and to administer medications.
 A licensed school nurse is available in each building.
-The role of the nurse includes supervision of the health office, assessment of special health concerns, consultant to families and students to address the special needs of the students, and maintain a healthy environment for learning.
+The role of the nurse includes supervising the health office, assessing special health concerns, consulting families and students to address the special needs of students and maintaining a healthy environment for learning.

 This information is essential so parents may be contacted when students become ill, need to be sent home, or in case of an emergency.
-It is very important to list friends or neighbors who may be called if you are not at home and who are willing to provide transportation.
+It is very important to list friends or neighbors who may be called and are willing to provide transportation if you are not at home .
 Please keep the health office updated on any changes throughout the year.

 School Health Rooms

 All schools have health rooms equipped with cots and basic first aid supplies.
 Minor scrapes and bruises are attended to and parents contacted if the child needs to go home or require medical attention.
 If immediate medical attention is required, the emergency medical team will be called and the child will be transported to the nearest hospital.